-G. Deferred Inflows of Resources
+H. Deferred Inflows of Resources

-In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
-Deferred inflows of resources represent an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
+In addition to liabilities, the statements will sometimes report a separate section for deferred inflows of resources.
+Deferred inflows of resources represent an acquisition of fund balance that applies to future periods and so will not be recognized as an inflow of resources (revenue) until that time.
 The Agency only has one type of item that qualifies for reporting in this category, which arises only under the modified accrual basis of accounting.
 Accordingly, the item "unavailable revenue," is reported only in the governmental funds balance sheet.
 The governmental funds report unavailable revenues from property taxes.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.

-H. Fund Balance
+I. Fund Balance